sdclarke/genetic/README.md

 game library for golang.

-To install and run the code simply run the following commands
+To install and run the code simply run the following commands (Assuming go is installed, $GOPATH is correctly set and $GOPATH/bin is in $PATH)
 ```
 go get -u github.com/sdclarke/genetic/cmd/dots
-go run github.com/sdclarke/genetic/cmd/dots
+dots
 ```